How to Start a Memorial Scholarship Fund

 First, you’ll want to determine how to fund the scholarship program.
 Will you, your family or an organization fund the program?
 Will you ask for donations or memorial gifts?
 If you are accepting monetary donations, will you set up a memorial fund at a bank or work with a nonprofit organization where people can send donations?
 When thinking about funding, we recommend that you consult a tax advisor or lawyer to ensure that you’re making the best decision for your situation.

-2) How soon can I or Scholarship America get a program up and running?
+2) How soon can I get a program up and running?

 Given the details that go into a scholarship program, creating a memorial scholarship will take some time, both in planning and implementation.
 Here are a few common factors to consider:

-- Distribution and award amount – How much money do you plan to have for award distribution?
+- Distribution and award amount: How much money do you plan to have for award distribution?
 What size of awards would you like to give?
+Will you offer one-time or renewable scholarships?

-Typically, once you have finalized the requirements of your memorial scholarship program, it’s good to plan for a minimum of 4 to 6 weeks for a program to launch.
+Typically, once you have finalized the requirements of your memorial scholarship program, it’s good to plan for a minimum of six to eight weeks for a program to launch.

 3) How much does it cost to offer a memorial scholarship program?